stacyderuiter/TagTools/Slides/Event_Detection.md

 ========================================================

 - What is event detection?
-    - The process of discerning between noise and a signal (behavioral event)
+    - The process of discerning between noise and behavioral event

 <img src="Event_Detection-figure/unnamed-chunk-1-1.png" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" style="display: block; margin: auto;" />